node-muneem/anumargak/README.md

 This method reads *request* object to fetch url, method, and `accept-version` header to find matching route and then run the handler.

 The handler should accept: request, response, and params. params is an object of path parameters.

+Lookup method also save _path, _queryStr, and _hashStr in request object to save re-effort of spliting them.

 ## count